Nikeshh-Learnings/Ruby/README.md

 ### 20. string_interpolation.rb
 This script introduces the concept of string interpolation in Ruby, a powerful feature that allows embedding expressions within string literals.
 It explains how to use the `#{}` syntax to insert the value of any Ruby expression into a string.
 The script covers various use cases of string interpolation, including embedding variables, method

+### 20. gets_method.rb
+This script explores the `gets` method in Ruby, which is used to read input from the standard input (usually the keyboard).
+It explains how to use the `gets` method to capture user input and how to handle the input data.
+The script covers basic usage of `gets`, including how to prompt the user for input and store the entered value in a variable.
+It also discusses common pitfalls, such as the inclusion of newline characters, and demonstrates how to strip these characters for cleaner input handling.
+Practical examples show the `gets` method in action, highlighting its role in interactive Ruby programs.

 ## Getting Started

 To run these scripts, you'll need to have Ruby installed on your machine.
 If you haven't installed Ruby yet, you can download it from [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).